laurendiaz/cis/README.md

 - ICP (main registration method)

 ### pivotCalibration.py
-Function that Computes position of the tool tip and the calibration post for pivot calibration.
+Function that computes position of the tool tip and the calibration post for pivot calibration.

 ### pa2.py
-Main script that runs processes all parts of PA2.
+Main script that runs the processes for part 1 through 6 of PA2.

 Functions:
 - ScaleToBox